Agriculture is one of the main sources of greenhouse gas (GHG) emissions in Latvia, accounting for 24% of the country's total GHG emissions.

 The objective of this action is to evaluate and demonstrate the use of biochar for the reduction of emissions from agricultural soils in Latvian climate conditions.
 In the project, the use of biochar made out of wood and hay pellets will be demonstrated.
 By using the methods proposed by the project the farmers would achieve economic benefits by lowering the running costs of their farms.

-Action in process.
+The activity has ended.
 We have applied biochar in three farms.
 In farm “Avotiņi” we incorporated it together with the cover crops already in autumn 2018.
 The other two farms - “Atvases” and “Mazbungas” incorporated in the spring of 2019.
 In one of the farms it was incorporated together with manure, but in the second one biochar was inoculated with a microbiological preparation before incorporation into the soil.

 C.3